 Every year, it runs Mission Zero: a non-competitive challenge where students aged 14 and under can send some computer code to run on the Raspberry Pis that are currently on the International Space Station (ISS)!

 It’s time to take your coding skills to infinity—and beyond.

-The projects will contribute to the daily routine aboard the ISS by displaying a personal message or image on the Astro Pi, or by measuring the ambient air temperature.
-Each team will receive a certificate stating the date and time their code was executed on the ISS!
+The projects will contribute to the daily routine aboard the ISS by displaying a personal message or image on the Astro Pi and measuring the ambient air temperature.
+Each team that takes part will receive a certificate stating the date and time their code was executed on the ISS!

 multiple kids, and explain how the package of extra materials we provide below can help you do this project with your kids or students.

 CODE IN THE CLASSROOM

 Ready to get hands-on with code?
 Apply for a KCJ-facilitated coding workshop in your classroom.

 Powered by KCJ in Canada, Code Club is a national network of free clubs for children aged 8-12, run in communities by volunteers.
 Start one today!